-- 1) Non-competitively Ranked Projects - a) Projects eligible for renewal for the first time as part of the CoC Program NOFO will be non-competitively ranked above competitively ranked projects. - b) The Continuum of Care Board has deemed HMIS as critical to the infrastructure of the CoC and thus HMIS Renewal and Expansion Project applications will be noncompetitively ranked above all ranked projects. - 2) Renewal Projects - a) Renewal Projects with a FY21 Q2 FY 22 Q1 Quarterly Performance Scorecard score averaging 65% or above will be ranked above any New Projects. - 3) New Projects - New Projects will be competitively ranked against Renewal Projects with a FY21 Q2 FY 22 Q1 Quarterly Performance Scorecard score averaging 64.9% or below. - 4) Austin/Travis County Community Prioritization
+- 1) Non-competitively Ranked Projects - a) Projects eligible for renewal for the first time as part of the CoC Program NOFO will be non-competitively ranked above competitively ranked projects. - b) The Continuum of Care Board has deemed HMIS as critical to the infrastructure of the CoC and thus HMIS Renewal and Expansion Project applications will be non-competitively ranked above all ranked projects. - 2) Renewal Projects - c) Renewal Projects with a FY23 Q1 Q4 Quarterly Performance Scorecard score averaging 65% or above will be ranked above any New Projects. - 3) New Projects d) New Projects will be competitively ranked against Renewal Projects with a FY23 Q1 - Q4 Quarterly Performance Scorecard score averaging 64.9% or below.